haxtheweb/edtechjoker/draft-outline.md

 ## Improiving performance and accessibility
 Right click -> inspect -> Lighthouse tab.
 Then run the tests.
 This will give you feedback that digs in the weeds about how to improve things like SEO (search engines), accessibility (key to project), and

+`new URL("myData.json", import.meta.url).href` -- in order to point to the file so it works on vercel

 This week is time to work on these problems, improve output, improve data structures, ask questions, and work.
 Project 1 is due Sunday